OpenEvalProject/evals/manuscripts/elife-84387/v2/manuscript.md

 Simply adding the nanodomain accomplishes the shift in center of mass (compare blue trace in Figure 9A to control trace in black) and removes the adaptation, with a very slight tendency to accelerate the firing.
 However, without the contribution of the voltage-dependence of TRPM4 channels, the resulting Ca2+ influx is lower than in the original simulation of the effects of CCh (compare the blue traces to the magenta traces in Figure 9B and C), resulting in less TRPM4 channel activation (compare the blue trace to the magenta trace in Figure 9D) and therefore fewer total spikes.
 To determine the contribution of the positive feedback loop by which Ca2+ entry recruits more Ca2+ entry via additional spiking and depolarization, we recorded the Ca2+ traces in each nanodomain (one for each segment of every section in NEURON, see Methods) of the original CCh simulation (magenta trace in Figure 9C).
 We then used this Ca2+ trace as the [Ca2+] in the nanodomain during simulations with the voltage dependence removed as described above.
 The purple trace in Figure 9A shows that the positive feedback loop added two spikes (16 in the purple trace versus 14 in the blue trace) by slightly increasing the frequency during the spike train and allowing spiking to continue longer.
 The f/I plot shows a little more acceleration of the firing rate.
 The purple trace in Figure 9B shows that [Ca2+] in the outermost shell is slightly different than both the blue and magenta traces, reflecting the different numbers of spikes.
 Note that the purple and magenta traces in Figure 9C are identical because the magenta trace for [Ca2+] in the nanodomain (original CCh simulation) was input to the nanodomain in the simulations shown in purple in the other panels.
 The additional TRPM4 channel activation (compare purple to blue trace in Figure 9D) results from the increased [Ca2+] in the nanodomain.
 Adding the full voltage-dependence to the TRPM4 channel slightly raises the overall level of TRPM4 channel activation.
 The voltage-dependence also allows for fast excursions in channel activation that could contribute to action potential initiation (compare magenta trace in Figure 9D to the blue and purple ones).
 The voltage-dependence contributes one additional spike (17 in the magenta trace versus 16 in the purple trace in Figure 9A) and accentuates spike rate acceleration due to the positive feedback loop, as shown in the f/I curves.

-## Evidence for tight coupling between TRPM4 channels and the calcium source that activates them
+### Evidence for tight coupling between TRPM4 channels and the calcium source that activates them

 In order to test experimentally the model prediction that the highly localized Ca2+ elevation in a nanodomain next to the TRPM4 channels gives rise to the CCh-mediated shift in the center of mass of firing, the calcium chelator BAPTA was included in the recording pipette, and somatic recordings obtained before and during addition of CCh.
 In Figure 10, control data reflect the effect of BAPTA before the addition of CCh, rather than control data such as in previous figures, because the dialysis occurred quickly.
 As in previous sets of experiments, the amount of current injected was chosen in order to achieve a target firing frequency of 10–25 Hz.
 With intracellular dialysis of BAPTA, the current needed to reach these frequencies was consistently higher in these experiments (compare scale bars of injected current to those in previous figures).
 In addition, intracellular dialysis with BAPTA tended to shift the firing earlier in the ramp, with fewer spikes on the down-ramp, therefore making the adaptation index closer to 1.
 In Figure 10A , 10 mM BAPTA was included in the internal solution.
 As previously noted, the addition of CCh in the bath caused a depolarization that was compensated for by the injecting hyperpolarizing current.
 Moreover, despite the presence of BAPTA, the adaptation index became significantly smaller in the presence of CCh, as per a paired t-test (control 0.82±0.05, CCh –0.12±0.11; t(9) = 8.594; p<0.0005; n=10; Figure 10A3); therefore, 10 mM BAPTA did not prevent the cholinergic-mediated shift.
 It has been shown that a higher concentration of BAPTA may be required to prevent TRPM4 channel activation in neurons of the preBötzinger nucleus (Pace et al., 2007; Picardo et al., 2019), therefore, in Figure 10B, BAPTA in the internal solution was increased to 30 mM.
 With a free [Ca2+]i of 100 nM (see Materials and methods), CCh never produced negative adaptation indices that were seen in previous figures, although the Vm did depolarize and was restored by the injection of tonic hyperpolarizing current.
 CCh still had a significant effect on the adaptation index, as per a paired t-test (control 0.62±0.05, CCh 0.37±0.06; t(7) = 5.069; p=0.001; n=8; Figure 10B3).
 However, when the free [Ca2+]i was adjusted to 10 nM in the presence of intracellular 30 mM BAPTA (Figure 10C), the adaptation index did not change significantly when CCh was applied in the bath (control 0.73±0.03, CCh 0.76±0.03; t(11) = 0.776; p=0.45; n=12; Figure 10C3).
 In addition, the depolarization normally observed in the presence of CCh did not occur in these conditions, and the amount of injected current was comparable to that injected in control.
 These data demonstrate that a concentration of BAPTA higher than the typical value (10 mM) used to disrupt Ca2+-dependent mechanisms (Harney et al., 2006) is required to prevent TRPM4 channel activation, and that free [Ca2+]i of <100 nM is necessary to disrupt TRPM4 channel activation.
 Together, these data suggest a close physical relationship between the source of Ca2+ and TRPM4 channels.

 ![Figure 10.](https://cdn.elifesciences.org/articles/84387/elife-84387-fig10-v2.jpg)

 **Figure 10.:** (A) Somatic recordings during intracellular dialysis with 10 mM BAPTA, for a two second triangular current ramp injected in the soma before (A1), and during superfusion with CCh (2 µM) (A2).
 Current traces and instantaneous frequency plots are just below voltage traces.
 Red dotted line marks the middle of the ramp.
 Summary data (A3) of the adaptation index for control and CCh (n=10).
 Open circles connected by gray lines represent ratios for individual cells, before and during CCh.
 Black squares with error bars represent group averages ± SEM.
 (B) Same as A, but intracellular dialysis is with 30 mM BAPTA and 100 nM free [Ca2+].
 Summary data (B3) of the adaptation index for control and CCh (n=8).
 (C) Same as A, but intracellular dialysis is with 30 mM BAPTA and 10 nM free [Ca2+].
 Summary data (C3) of the adaptation index for control and CCh (n=12). *** p<0.0005, ** p=0.001, n.s. not significant, paired t-test.
-Source data in "Figure 10—source data 1".Figure 10—source data 1.
+Source data in "Figure 10—source data 1".

 ## Discussion

-## Summary of major results
+### Summary of major results

 Whereas place cell firing can only be observed in vivo, our bidirectional approach of modeling place cell firing in vitro and in silico can be precisely targeted to uncover molecular mechanisms responsible for modulation of firing patterns that lead to place cell firing in vivo.
 Manipulations that are difficult or impossible even in the in vitro preparation can be carried out in silico using our detailed multicompartmental model, with the added benefit that the model is transparent.
 All underlying state variables (ion concentrations, channel open fractions) are accessible so that mechanisms can be positively identified, facilitating design of experiments to test the putative mechanisms.